g3chench/g3chench.github.io/index.md

 - [CSC165H1](https://artsci.calendar.utoronto.ca/section/Computer-Science#courses) - Mathematical Expression and Reasoning for Computer Science
 - [CSC236H1](https://artsci.calendar.utoronto.ca/section/Computer-Science#courses) - Introduction to the Theory of Computation

+I am currently a Teacher Teaching on Call, but am qualified to teach in the following SFE callout subject areas:

+- Science 8-10
+- Biology 11-12
+- Computer Science 10-12
+- Math 8-10

 ### Projects

-I've culled most of my projects in the years since I switched career paths, but here are a few of the ones that remain:
+I've taken most of my projects offline in the years since I switched career paths, but here are a few of the more recent ones:

 - [Courseography](https://courseography.cdf.toronto.edu/graph) - A set of graphical interactive tools to guide students through their academic careers at UofT.
 Powered by a [Haskell](https://www.haskell.org/) backend and [React](https://reactjs.org/) frontend.